MCT-master/mct-master.github.io/_posts/2019-02-11-SpaghettiPlayer.md

 Just to get started, I quickly chose the <a href="https://webaudioapi.com/samples/filter/">filter sample</a> and figured out that I could use this as a base for my own project.
 To gather the necessary files, I went into the sources of the web page and found the repository there.
 The repository contained a lot of different files, both js-files, an html index file, and a css file.
 I copied everything into my Visual Studio Code workspace and started on studying the files - to see what I could get out of it.

 The code was rather complex, and the most of it was way beyond my level of javascript knowledge.
-But I started with the easier stuff that I could understand, like editing the colours in the css-file and some of the text in the html-file, and also I also replace the sound file from the original js-code with one of my own sound files.
+But I started with the easier stuff that I could understand, like editing the colours in the css-file and some of the text in the html-file, and then I replaced the sound file from the original js-code with one of my own sound files.
 Then I figured out that I wanted to add another parameter in addition to the original filter parameter.
 I thought that adding a volume control would be an easy task to do.
 I copied the slider in the HTML-file, and then I was going to edit the js-code to make it actually work.
 For the same Web audio API samples page, I found a <a href="https://webaudioapi.com/samples/volume/">volume control</a>.

 One of the js-files was the same for these two applications ("shared.js").
 I later figured out that this is the file where the the web audio object is applied.
 To make it work the way that I wanted, was not an easy thing; I used several hours after I got home that evening to actually get it work.
 But I also learned a lot during this process.
 When I included the gain-variable in the code, I think I from the beginning understood where to copy-paste it in the code, but some of the brackets were implemented the wrong way.
 The volume control did _something_ with the sound, but it wasn't really controlling the volume.
 Later that day, after a lot of trying and failing, I figured out that it was the routing on connecting the volume to the destination I had done wrong: